Newgrange: Purpose

 There have been various debates as to its original purpose.
-Many archaeologists believed that the monument had religious significance of some sort or another, either as a place of worship for a "cult of the dead" or for an astronomically based faith.
+Many archaeologists believe that the monument had some religious significance, either as a place of worship for a "cult of the dead" or for an astronomically based faith.
 O'Kelly believed that the monument had to be seen in relation to the nearby Knowth and Dowth, and that the building of Newgrange "cannot be regarded as other than the expression of some kind of powerful force or motivation, brought to the extremes of aggrandizement in these three monuments, the cathedrals of the megalithic religion."
-O'Kelly believed that Newgrange, alongside the hundreds of other passage tombs built in Ireland during the Neolithic, showed evidence for a religion that venerated the dead as one of its core principles.
-He believed that this "cult of the dead" was just one particular form of European Neolithic religion, and that other megalithic monuments displayed evidence for different religious beliefs that were solar-oriented, rather than ancestor-oriented.
+O'Kelly believed that Newgrange, alongside the hundreds of other passage tombs built in Ireland during the Neolithic, showed evidence of a religion that venerated the dead as one of its core principles.
+He believed that this "cult of the dead" was just one particular form of European neolithic religion, and that other megalithic monuments displayed evidence of differing beliefs that were solar-oriented, rather than ancestor-oriented.

-Studies in other fields of expertise offer alternative interpretations of the possible functions, however, which principally centre on the astronomy, engineering, geometry, and mythology associated with the Boyne monuments.
-It is speculated that the sun formed an important part of the religious beliefs of the Neolithic people who built it.
-One idea was that the room was designed for a ritualistic capturing of sun rays on the shortest day of the year, the winter solstice, as the room gets flooded with sunlight, which might have signaled that the days would start to get longer again.
-This view is strengthened by the discovery of alignments in Knowth, Dowth, and the Lough Crew Cairns leading to the interpretation of these monuments as calendrical or astronomical devices.
+Studies in other fields of expertise offer alternative interpretations of the possible functions, principally centring on astronomy, engineering, geometry, and mythology associated with the Boyne monuments.
+It is speculated that the sun became an important part of the religious beliefs of the Neolithic people who built it.
+One idea was that the room was designed as ritualistic, capturing the rays of the sun on the year's shortest day, the winter solstice.
+On this day, the room is flooded with sunlight, perhaps signalling that the days would start to get longer again.
+This view is strengthened by the discovery of alignments in Knowth, Dowth, and the Lough Crew Cairns, leading to the interpretation of these monuments as calendrical or astronomical devices.